ARDings/RokidGames/README.md

 # Ventylator

-A Bluetooth LE HUD for the **Storz & Bickel Venty** vaporizer on **Rokid AR glasses**.
+A Bluetooth LE HUD for the **Storz & Bickel Venty** vaporizer on **Rokid AI Glasses**.
 Displays live temperature, battery, heater mode, session timer, and session counter — always in your field of view.
 Green phosphor monochrome, no distractions.

 > 📦 Single APK, no Rokid SDK dependency.
 Just plain Android. `minSdk = 32`.